ba-st/Willow/docs/Migration-Guide.md

 `PhrasingContainerWebView`, `GenericContainerWebView` and `IdentifiedWebView` have all been replaced by `ContainerWebView`.
 The deprecated classes are now located in the migration package `Willow-Core-MigrationTo14` and all their instance creation method now include a transformation rule.
-If the senders has access to a component supplier, "divs" can be created by sending `divisionContainerWrapping:applying:` and "spans" by sending `inlineContainerWrapping:applying:`.
+If the senders have access to a component supplier, "divs" can be created by sending `divisionContainerWrapping:applying:` and "spans" by sending `inlineContainerWrapping:applying:`.
 For all other scenarios, a `ContainerWebView`